-- Fight Song

-- Spirit Raising (previously Band Chant)

-- Performance Routine

-- All-In-One Performance (Performed in this order -- Fight Song/ Spirit Raising (Band Chant)/Performance Routine)
+• All-In-One Performance (Performed in this order -- Fight Song/ Spirit Raising /Performance Routine)

 DIVISIONS

 College (offered during Game Day categories at Collegiate Championships only) - 6-30 Members

 B. SCHOOL REPRESENTATION:

 - All members of the performing squad must be current members of the official college dance team.
 These must be individuals who performed for games during the appropriate season. - All College Dance Game Day routines are required to be comprised entirely of members of the school's dance team.
 Other performance-based and/or spirit groups may not enter the college dance only divisions. - Routines must be appropriate for family viewing.
 Any vulgar and/or suggestive movements, words, or music will result in a score deduction. - The team and each participating member/coach should constantly display good sportsmanship throughout the entire performance in regards to respect for themselves, other teams and the viewing audience.
 Teams should refrain from any taunting, bragging, or suggestive expressions or gestures as well as discrimination of any nature. - We recommend that the team and each of its members display an overall appearance conducive to serving as public representatives and ambassadors of their school in regards to grooming, traditional and appropriate attire, conservative make up, uniformity, etc.